flatironinstitute/sciware/16_EditorsVSCode/main.md

 ## Today

 - You'll see examples of a number of features
+- Get a sense of what's possible
-- No need to follow along on your own live
+- No need to follow along on your own, live
 - Slides can be used as reference to come back and try later
 - Most features exist in many other editors (sometimes with plugins, extensions)